 7.1 In arriving at ERC, cost information, whether unit or actual, may require to be adjusted for one reason or another.
-SAA Revaluation 2017 Practice Notes will give clear guidance on the adjustments to be made.
+SAA Revaluation 2023 Practice Notes will give clear guidance on the adjustments to be made.

-Recommended unit cost rates may require adjustment to reflect the following: -
+Recommended unit cost rates may require adjustment to reflect the following:-

-Variation in Specification Location (if recommended) Contract Size and Fees.
+Variation in Specification Location (if recommended) Contract Size and Fees

-- 7.2 Aspects of specification of items to be costed may not be directly reflected in standard recommended rates and will require appropriate adjustment to be made. - 7.3 On the Scottish mainland the "tone" Scottish "Regional" Location Factor of 0.95 must be used to adjust recommended rates for Location if the costs are being imported from the RCG or are non-Scottish actual costs as appropriate.
+- 7.2 Aspects of specification of items to be costed may not be directly reflected in standard recommended rates and will require appropriate adjustment to be made.
+Note the Rating Cost Guide Scotland is adjusted for location where appropriate. - 7.3 On the Scottish mainland the "tone" Scottish "Regional" Location Factor of 0.91 must be used to adjust recommended rates for Location if the costs are non-Scottish actual costs.
 Such imported rates should also be adjusted to reflect Gross External Area where appropriate.
-It should be noted that the majority of plant and machinery items require no adjustment for Location. - 7.4 Having arrived at an initial Notional Cost of Contract, the table of adjustments at 6.2.4 should be used to reflect the effect of the hypothetical overall Contract Size. - 7.5 Adjustments for professional Fees and other charges should be made based on the following:- - 7.5.1 Percentage additions as set out below should be added to the Notional Contract Cost after adjustment for location and contract size where appropriate. - 7.5.2 Since fees will vary, particularly depending on the value, type and complexity of the contract, it is accepted that the following additions for fees and other charges may not be appropriate in all cases.
-However, there should be no departure from this approach without evidence and consultation with the relevant SAA Category Committee. (see details of fees and other charges following)
+It should be noted that the majority of plant and machinery items require no adjustment for Location. - 7.4 Having arrived at an initial Notional Contract Cost, the table of adjustments at6.2.4 should be used to reflect the effect of the hypothetical overall Contract Size. - 7.5 Adjustments for Professional Fees and other charges should be made based on the following:- - 7.5.1 Percentage additions as set out below in 7.5.2 should be added to the Notional Contract Cost after adjustment for location and contract size where appropriate. - 7.5.2 Since fees will vary, particularly depending on the value type and complexity of the contract, it is accepted that the following additions for fees and other charges may not be appropriate in all cases.
+However, there should be no departure from this approach without consultation with the relevant SAA Category Committee. (see details of fees and other charges following).

-Estimated Replacement Cost Addition for Fees/Charges
+Estimated Replacement Cost Addition for Fees/Charges for standard buildings

-Sums up to £750,000 12% £750,001 to £1,500,000 11% (min fee £90,000) £1,500,001 to £4,000,000 9.5% (min fee £165,000) £4,000,001 to £7,500,000 8.5% (min fee £380,000) £7,500,001 to £15,000,000 7.5% (min fee £637,500) Over £15,000,000 7% (min fee £1,125,000)
+Scheme Cost Category Total Minimum Fee

+Sums up to £750,000 12.0% NA

+£750,000 to £1,500,000 11.5% £90,000

+£1,500,000 to £4,000,000 9.5% £172,500

+£4,000,000 to £7,500,000 8.5% £380,000

+£7,500,000 to £15,000,000 7.5% £637,500

+Over £15,000,000 7.0% £1,125,000